Skarsky/personal-website/README.md

 First personal/portfolio website

 <p>
-Edited the domain name from the default gh-pages name
+Changed the domain name from the default gh-pages name
 </p>